J-Sanderson/image-list-generator/README.md

 # image-list-generator
 Generates webcomic-style HTML pages from a list of images.
 Pages contain a title, image, navigation with first/previous/next/latest page buttons, and an optional description.

 WIP.
-May be wonky.
+May be wonky, certainly isn't pretty, but it'll do what it's meant to.
 Play about with it!

 How to use:
 * Edit template-page.html and style.css in the input folder to your liking.